Find Affordable College Courses

 Cedar City, UT

-Southern Utah University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Southern Utah University did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
 Located in the remote town of Cedar City, Southern Utah University is a public college with a large student population.

 Of the 36 students majoring in human development at Southern Utah University, 8% are male and 92% are female.